 Figure: CDD in the Acquisition/JCIDS Process

-The CDD identifies operational performance attributes of the proposed system.
-The CDD is system specific and applies to a single increment of capability in an Evolutionary Acquisition program.
+The CDD identifies the operational performance attributes of the proposed system.
+The CDD is system-specific and applies to a single increment of capability in an Evolutionary Acquisition program.
 Each increment of a program will either have its own CDD or a separate annex on a master CDD.
 Key Performance Parameters (KPP) are introduced in the CDD.
-Cost will be included in the CDD as Life-Cycle Cost (LCC) or, if available, Total Ownership Costs (TOC).
+The cost will be included in the CDD as Life-Cycle Cost (LCC) or, if available, Total Ownership Costs (TOC).

 Format: JCIDS Manual (Enclosure D)

 Throughout the Acquisition Process, certain milestones and events require a sponsored approved draft or validated Capability Development Document (CDD).
 These entrance criteria are:

 - Draft CDD: Entrance criterion for the Request for Proposal (RFP) release in support of the TMRR Phase

 - Draft CDD: Milestone A decision.